top of page

 SALE TO JUNE DAIRY PRODUCTS COMPANY FOR DISTRIBUTION

 On November 3, 1928, the June Dairy Products Company Inc. of New York purchased the P.E.
 Sharpless Company but continued to operate under the Sharpless name.
 June Dairy Products was a butter and cheese distribution company established in Newark, NJ, and Miami, FL, with reported annual sales of $7 million in 1928 ($124.5 million in 2023).
-The Sharpless family ultimately left any offices relating to the P.E.
-Sharpless Company after this sale.
+The Sharpless family ultimately divested any offices related to the P.E.
+Sharpless Company following this sale.

 Article in The Evening Journal (Wilmington, DE) on 13 November 1928 /